Benefits Of Clay Bricks

 Clay Brick Masonry does not rot, tarnish, fade, scuff peel, erode, or burn.
 Clay brick withstands severe climate zones especially, at the coast, where salt sea mist, high water tables, soluble sulphates in the soil, and rapid temperature changes combine to create a corrosive environment

 2. Structural Integrity

 Clay Brick is incombustible and therefore cannot contribute to the start or rapid spread of fire.
-Double leaf clay brick walls achieve maximum fire ratings of 240 minutes of resistance with impairing structural strength.
-Brick walls do not conduct electricity or lightning.
 During production, clay bricks are fired at temperatures between 1000°C and 1200°C so they are capable of resisting this level of heat without damage.

 Clay Bricks are fired in a kiln, not dried in the sun so they can withstand saturation from flood water without being adversely affected structurally.
 They are water-resistant and impervious to all weather.
 They absorb moisture so that walls that become damp, dry out just as quickly without ugly colour changes.